jordan4ibanez/hashmap_f90/README.md

 # hashmap_f90
 Fortran bindings to hashmap.c

-Modified to the extreme for Fortran only.
+Modified to the extreme for Fortran use only.

 If you want to C the original github: https://github.com/tidwall/hashmap.c